-Total revenues net of interest expense increased 11 percent year-over-year.
-The growth in billed business drove a 5 percent increase in Discount revenue, our largest revenue line.
+Total revenues net of interest expense increased 8 percent year-over-year (9 percent on an FX-adjusted basis).
+The growth in billed business drove a 4 percent increase in Discount revenue, our largest revenue line.
 Net card fees increased 15 percent year-over-year, reflecting high levels of new card acquisition and Card Member retention, as well as our cycle of product refreshes.
-Net interest income increased 26 percent versus the prior year, primarily reflecting growth in our revolving loan balances, which has moderated over the last several quarters, as well as continued net yield expansion versus the prior year.
+Net interest income increased 20 percent versus the prior year, primarily reflecting growth in our revolving loan balances, which has moderated over the last several quarters.

-Total loans and Card Member receivables increased 12 percent year-over-year, as our Card Members continue to spend and build balances.
-Provisions for credit losses increased, primarily driven by higher net write-offs, partially offset by a lower net reserve build in the current year.
+Total loans and Card Member receivables increased 11 percent year-over-year, with growth continuing to moderate sequentially.
+Provisions for credit losses increased, primarily driven by higher net write-offs, partially offset by a lower reserve build compared to last year.
 Net write-off and delinquency rates remained best-in-class, supported by our premium global customer base, our strong focus on risk management and disciplined growth strategy.

-Card Member rewards, Card Member services and Business development expenses are generally correlated to volumes or are variable based on usage and collectively increased year-over-year primarily due to growth in billed business and premium card accounts, as well as higher usage of travel-related benefits.
-The year-over-year growth in these variable customer engagement expenses for the quarter was partially offset by a benefit related to enhancements to the models that estimate future redemptions of Membership Rewards points by U.S. Card Members resulting from our periodic evaluation of our liability estimation process and assumptions.
-Marketing expense increased 10 percent year-over-year, as we continue to invest in acquiring high spending, high quality customers and other growth initiatives.
-During the quarter we acquired 3.4 million proprietary new cards.
-Operating expenses were flat year-over-year, reflecting higher compensation costs to support business growth, offset by net losses on Amex Ventures investments in the prior year.
-We remain focused on driving marketing and operating expense efficiencies over time, while continuing to invest in our growth strategy.
+Card Member rewards, Card Member services and Business development expenses are generally correlated to volumes or are variable based on usage and collectively increased year-over-year primarily due to growth in billed business and premium card accounts, contributing to a higher usage of travel-related benefits.
+Marketing expense increased 5 percent year-over-year, as we continue to invest at an elevated level in acquiring high spending, high quality customers and other growth initiatives.
+During the quarter we acquired 3.3 million proprietary new cards.
+We continue to invest in and enhance our Membership Model of premium payment products, differentiated membership services and partnerships and partner-funded value, including with our announcement in the quarter to acquire Tock and Rooam to build on the success of our Resy restaurant platform.